rayhanrashed/umich-sociocomp.github.io/_blogs/codemonkeys.md

           <img src="/imgs/blog/codemonkeys/selection_sm.png" alt="The selection state machine."  style="margin-top: 4px; width: 50%; height: auto;">
         </center>

         <p>Finally, we select among the candidate solutions.
 We first use the model-generated tests to vote on solutions and narrow down our candidates to the top-3 edits that pass the most tests.
-Next, we run a dedicated selection state machine that can write additional tests to differentiate between these to p candidates and eventually decide on one.
+Next, we run a dedicated selection state machine that can write additional tests to differentiate between these top candidates and eventually decide on one.
 Similar to the editing and testing state machines, this state machine can refine its tests based on execution feedback from previous iterations.</p>
     </section>

 <section id="costs">